matias-ceau/scripts/docs/scripts/select_script.md

-# select_script (select_script)
+# Script to Select and Execute a Script (select_script)

 ---

-A script that selects a chosen script using cached data displayed in Rofi.
+A script that selects a chosen script using cached data and executes it.

 ---